 - Making great friendships with other volunteers, staff and the kids that you work with

-Sport is incredibly important to children in Brazil.
-With so many sporting legends, it is not hard to see why.
-School hours in Brazil are very short and this means that although the country is famous for its sporting achievements, many children miss out on the chance to play sport.
-Sports coaching volunteer programs make a difference by providing children with skills to boost their self-esteem and offer them a chance to be part of a positive group.
+School hours in Brazil are very short, so many children miss out on the chance to exercise.
+Sports coaching volunteer programmes make a difference by building skills and confidence, which boost their self-esteem and offer them the chance to be part of a team.

-We have been sending sports volunteers to the youth center in São Paulo, Brazil since 2006.
-The center provides a safe hub for many children and young adults in São Paulo’s densely populated urban area.
-It gives children, who often have very difficult lives and very little to do, the chance to learn new skills, make new friends and to be part of a fantastic community.
+We have been sending volunteers to the youth centre in São Paulo since 2006.
+The centre provides a safe hub for many children and young adults in the area, developing skills, making friends and becoming part of a fantastic community.

-As a sports coaching volunteer you can choose to coach football, rugby or athletics.
-You will be living at the youth center and traveling to different courts in the area.
-All of the sites are within a 10 minute walk from the youth center and sport coaches travel as a group.
+As a sports coaching volunteer, you can choose to coach football, rugby or athletics.
+You will be living at the youth centre and traveling to different sites to teach (only a 10-minute walk from the centre).

-Learning Portuguese will help you to interact with the children that you teach and to converse with the locals in the area.
-On this project, you can opt to take one to one Portuguese lessons at the center for an additional £200.
+Learning Portuguese will help you to interact with the children that you teach, and to converse with the locals in the area.
+There is an option to add one to one Portuguese lessons at the centre for an additional £200.

 There are plenty of like-minded volunteers at the center so you will have plenty of people to meet.
-There are lots of great restaurants, bars, museums and parks to explore at the weekend.
+You can also use your new language skills when exploring Brazil – there are lots of great restaurants, bars, museums and parks to explore at the weekend.
 Rio de Janiero is just a 50 minute flight away.

-- Volunteers stay at the shared volunteer accommodation which is comfortable and on site.
+- Volunteers stay at the shared volunteer accommodation on site

-- The accommodation has 2 bathrooms and a kitchen and living area.
+- The accommodation has 2 bathrooms, kitchen and living area

 Airport: São Paulo – Guarulhos International Airport (GRU)